Understanding Shipping Incoterms: FOB, CIF, and EXW

 - Keep logistics plans flexible to adapt to sudden disruptions.

-Factors Influencing Incoterm Selection
+Factors Influencing Shipping Incoterms Selection

 Choosing the right shipping Incoterms for your business is crucial.
 First, think about how much responsibility your company is willing to take on.
 Different Incoterms split responsibilities between buyers and sellers.